QMUI/LookinServer/README.md

 `https://github.com/QMUI/LookinServer/`

 > **Warning**
-LookinServer may be integrated in Release Configuration via SPM.
-I don't know how to deal with it.
-Please solve it by yourself.
+Lookin will not display property name of a Swift class via SPM.
+Because the implementation of the feature needs to mix Objective-C and Swift files which is not supported by SPM.
+If you know how to deal with it, please contact me or create pull request.

 # Repository
 LookinServer: https://github.com/QMUI/LookinServer